Neural Granger Causality: Models for Neural Granger Causality

-Let $h_{t - 1} \in \mathbb{R}^m$ represent the $m$-dimensional hidden state at time $t$, that represents the historical context of the time series for predicting a component $x_{ti}$.
-The hidden state at time $t+1$ is updated recursively
+Consider an RNN for predicting a single component.
+Let ${\bf h}_t \in \mathbb{R}^H$ represent the $H$-dimensional hidden state at time $t$, representing the historical context of the time series for predicting a component $x_{ti}$.
+The hidden state at time $t + 1$ is updated recursively

-where $f$ is some nonlinear function that depends on the particular recurrent architecture.
-For simplicity, we model the output $g_i(x_{<t})$ as a linear function of the hidden states at time $t$:
+where $f_i$ is some nonlinear function that depends on the particular recurrent architecture.

-where the dependence of $g_i$ on the full past sequence $x_{<t}$ is due to recursive updates of the hidden state $h_t$.

-Due to their effectiveness at modeling complex time dependencies, we choose to model the recurrent function $f$ using an LSTM.
-The LSTM model introduces a second hidden state variable $c_t$, referred to as the cell state, giving the full set of hidden parameter as $(c_t, h_t)$.
-The standard LSTM model takes the form
+Due to their effectiveness at modeling complex time dependencies, we choose to model the recurrent function $f$ using an LSTM \cite{graves2012supervised}.
+The LSTM model introduces a second hidden state variable ${\bf c}_t$, referred to as the cell state, giving the full set of hidden parameter as $({\bf c}_t , {\bf h}_t )$.
+The LSTM model updates its hidden states recursively as

-where $\odot$ denotes componentwise multiplication and $i_t$, $f_t$, and $o_t$ represent input, forget and output gates, respectively, that control how each component of the state cell, $c_t$, is updated and then transferred to the hidden state used for prediction, $h_t$.
+where $\odot$ denotes element-wise multiplication and ${\bf i}_t$ , ${\bf f}_t$ , and ${\bf o}_t$ represent input, forget and output gates, respectively, that control how each component of the state cell, ${\bf c}_t$, is updated and then transferred to the hidden state used for prediction, ${\bf h}_t$.
+In particular, the forget gate, ${\bf f}_t$, controls the amount that the past cell state influences the future cell state, and the input gate, ${\bf i}_t$, controls the amount that the current observation influences the new cell state.
+The additive form of the cell state update in the LSTM allows it to encode long-range dependencies, since cell states from far in the past may still influence the cell state at time $t$ if the forget gates remain close to one.
+In the context of Granger causality, this flexible architecture can represent long-range, nonlinear dependencies between time series.
+As in the cMLP, the output for series $i$ at time $t$ is given by a linear decoding of the hidden state